Adoption Story: Dan and Eliza

 July 16, 2020

 This sweet couple.
 Wow!
 If you need a reminder today that endurance in the adoption process is worth it, look no further.
-Dan and Eliza had been in their adoption wait for almost four years when they called me, interested in learning more about Christian Adoption Consultants.
+Dan and Eliza had been in their adoption wait for almost four years when they called me, interested in learning more about using an adoption consultant.
 Almost four years!
 Yet, when they shared their story with me on that first call I heard no bitterness or anger from them; they were holding onto the Lord.
 More importantly, the Lord was holding onto them.
-I prayed specifically for God to bless them with a short wait with CAC given that they'd already been waiting for so many years.
+I prayed specifically for God to bless them with a short wait with me given that they'd already been waiting for so many years.
 I won't pretend to understand God's time-table, but I do know that His timing in connecting this specific couple with the specific birth mama who chose them was absolutely beautiful and perfect.
-They started with CAC in November, were chosen in December, and their daughter was born in March.
+They started with me in November, were chosen in December, and their daughter was born in March.

 Eliza shares: